mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

     :file:`$HOME/.config/kritarc`
 Windows
     :file:`%APPDATA%\\Local\\kritarc`
-MacOS X
+macOS
     :file:`$HOME/Library/Preferences/kritarc`

-The kritarc file is the configuration file.
+The ``kritarc`` file is the configuration file.
 Krita does not store settings in the Windows registry.

 .. _faq_reset_krita_configuration: